Let Tax2Win experts file your belated return & claim your TDS

 Tax Refund | – |

-The need for implementing the system of TDS is because of various benefits it possesses.
-They have been summarized as below:
+The need to implement the system of TDS is because of the various benefits it possesses.
+They have been summarized below:

-From the government’s point of view, the need for implementing TDS arises in order to avoid tax evasion.
-As per the TDS scheme, the liability to deposit the tax is on payer of income and not the receiver.
-Thus, it becomes easy for government to collect taxes and keep a check on payers rather than controlling a large number of receiver’s of income.
+- From the government’s point of view, the need to implement TDS arises in order to avoid tax evasion.
+As per the TDS scheme, the liability to deposit the tax is on the payer of income and not the receiver.
+Thus, it becomes easy for the government to collect taxes and keep a check on payers rather than controlling a large number of receivers of income.

-Other one being that government gets the steady source of revenue round the year rather than waiting till the time of filing returns.
+- Another one is that the government gets a steady source of revenue around the year rather than waiting till the time of filing returns.

-From a common man’s point of view like you and me, under the system of TDS the tax is deducted at various point when you receive income during the year itself.
+- From a common man’s point of view like yours and mine, under the system of TDS, the tax is deducted at various points when you receive income during the year itself.
 Therefore, you don’t need to pinch your pocket and pay the tax in one go.

-There are basically two parties involved in any transaction one is the person making payment and other being the person receiving the payment.
-The government has covered certain categories of persons making the payment under TDS Scheme.
-As per this scheme the person making the payment is liable to deduct the tax at a specified rate and deposit it with the government.
+There are basically two parties involved in any transaction, one is the person making the payment, and the other is the person receiving the payment.
+The government has covered certain categories of persons making the payment under the TDS Scheme.
+As per this scheme, the person making the payment is liable to deduct the tax at a specified rate and deposit it with the government.

 So we can say –

-Now, as per the Income Tax Act, Person means Individual or HUF or Firm or AOP or BOI or Company or Corporation or Government or any local authority or Non-Resident etc. The deductor/deductee can be any of the person depending on the section and rules applicable on that transaction.
+Now, as per the Income Tax Act, Person means Individual, HUF Firm, AOP, BOI or Company Corporation, Government or any local authority or Non-Resident, etc. The deductor/deductee can be any of the persons depending on the section and rules applicable to that transaction.

-In the below table, you can simply click on the relevant section to know more about it in-detail.
+In the table below, you can simply click on the relevant section to learn more about it indetail.

 Brief Overview of all the TDS Provisions for F.Y 2022-23 (2023-24)S.No. | TDS Section | Nature of Payment | Payer (Deductor) | Payee (Deductee) | Rate of TDS | Exemption Limit (No TDS to be Deducted upto threshold limit mentioned) |